Andrzej Tadeusz Kijowski

-Not to be mistaken for Andrzej Kijowski, his father.

-Andrzej Tadeusz Kijowski (born 15 July 1954, Kraków) is a Polish aesthetician, theatre critic, literary critic, poet and publicist.
+Andrzej Tadeusz Kijowski (born 15 July 1954) is a Polish aesthetician, theatre critic, literary critic, poet and publicist.

+Biography

-Son of the writer Andrzej Kijowski.
-From 1976 to 1989 participated in the democratic opposition.
-Cooperated with KOR (Workers' Defence Committee) and NOWa (Independent Printing House).
-From 1990 to 1994 helped to create the new self-government.
+He is son of the writer Andrzej Kijowski.
+From 1976 to 1989 he participated in the democratic opposition.
+He cooperated with KOR (Workers' Defence Committee) and NOWa (Independent Printing House).
+From 1990 to 1994 he helped to create the new self-government.

 He worked at Nowa Telewizja and TV Polonia 1 in Warsaw from 1992 to 1995, where he made over 250 television programmes.
-Author of the Garden Theatre Competition and the Frascati Gardens arts festival.

-Member of the Polish Writers’ Association, the Polish Journalists’ Association, and the Freedom of Word Association.

-From 2017 Spokesman on Freedom of the Speech in the Polish "National Broadcasting Council".
+He is author of the Garden Theatre Competition and the Frascati Gardens arts festival.
+He is a member of the Polish Writers' Association, the Polish Journalists' Association, and the Freedom of Word Association.
+From 2017, he is Spokesman on Freedom of the Speech in the Polish "National Broadcasting Council".